-Production and food handling must be planned, controlled and separated so that contamination does not occur from animal products or process aids.
-Separation can take place either by controlled production order and / or physical separation.
+Production and food handling must be planned, controlled and separated so that contamination from animal products or processing aids is avoided.
+Separation can take place either by controlled production order and/or physical separation.

-In cases where there is a risk of contamination of animals, there must be documented routines to avoid accidental contamination of the product.
+In cases where there is a risk of contamination of animal products, there must be documented routines to avoid contamination of the product.